charanb9880/GrooveX/README.md

 ## Contributing

 Pull requests and improvements are welcome!
-This project serves as an educational resource for:
-- Data Structures and Algorithms courses
-- Hackathon preparation
-- System design practice
-- Performance optimization learning